tig-foundation/tig-monorepo/tig-algorithms/README.md

 To be competitive in these challenges, you should develop cuda kernels in a `.cu` file which can be launched from your rust `.rs` code.

-# Attributing Breakthroughs
+# Attributing Advances

-Innovators in TIG can also [submit breakthroughs](../tig-breakthroughs/README.md) (algorithmic methods).
+Innovators in TIG can also [submit advances](../tig-advances/README.md) (algorithmic methods).

-If your implementation is based on breakthrough that has been submitted to TIG, you must attribute your implementation to it (example UAI: `c001_b001`)
+If your implementation is based on an advance that has been submitted to TIG, you must attribute your implementation to it (example UAI: `c001_b001`)
-* UAI of a method is detailed inside `tig-breakthroughs/<challenge_name>/<method_name>.md`
+* UAI of a method is detailed inside `tig-advances/<challenge_name>/<method_name>.md`
 * If your implementation is based on an algorithmic method outside of TIG, set UAI to `null`

 # License